 Age discrimination takes place when someone is discriminated against, victimised or harassed on the basis of their age group.
 An age group can be as specific as an individual or a more limited age group (e.g. ’27 year-olds’ or ‘people in their mid-forties’) or a wider group within a certain limit (e.g. ‘the over-30s’ or ‘Senior Citizens’).
-It is possible to be discriminated against on the grounds of ‘youth’ and on grounds of being ‘elderly’.
+It is possible to be discriminated against on the grounds of ‘youth’ or being ‘elderly’.

 There are four categories of age discrimination: